preetguraya/react_songs_playlist/README.md

 ## A songs playlist app built with react

+## The site is live at -  https://gurpreetkaur-supertunes.netlify.app/

 It shows a series of songs from external file

 It lets user sort songs by title and rating